-For the fiscal year, operating expenses increased by \$16.3 million.
+For the fiscal year, operating expenses decreased by \$2.6 million.
 Items having the largest impact on this increase were:

-• Salaries increased by \$4.5 million.
-Salary for all full-time faculty, exempt and non-exempt employees increased by 4%.
-Total cost of these raises was approximately \$2.4 million.
-In addition, the Board approved a one-time inflation relief payment of \$1,000 to all full-time employees and \$500 to part-time.
+• Salaries increased by \$2.0 million.
+Salaries for all full-time faculty, exempt and non-exempt employees increased by 3%.
+Total cost of these raises was approximately \$900 thousand.
+In addition, the Board approved a one-time inflation relief payment of \$1,200 to all full-time employees and \$300 to part-time.
 Total cost of the payment was \$1.1 million.
-An additional \$1 million was for new positions and upgrades.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED AUGUST 31, 2022 and 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED AUGUST 31, 2023 and 2022

-Statement of Revenues, Expenses and Changes in Net Position (continued)
+Statement of Revenues, Expenses and Changes in Net Position (Continued)

-- Employee benefits decreased by \$2.4 million.
-At fiscal year end the College recorded its portion of pension and other post-employment obligation costs as calculated by the Employee Retirement System and Teachers Retirement System of Texas.
-For the current year the net adjustment for both decreased benefit costs by \$4.5 million.
-Additional cost for health insurance prior to the adjustment was \$290 thousand. - Total other expenses increased by \$14.2 million.
-Student service expenses increased by \$8.1 million.
-Funding of \$5.9 million under the CARES and HEERF grants provided a portion of this funding with an additional \$1.6 million coming from the unrestricted plant fund.
-Funds were used to purchase supplies and non-capitalized equipment for the new Oso Creek campus.
-In addition, \$3.8 million of the grant funds referred to previously were used to also purchase equipment and supplies to enhance instructional support service.
+- Employee benefits increased by \$2.5 million.
+At fiscal year end, the College recorded its portion of pension and other post-employment obligation costs as calculated by the Employee Retirement System and Teachers Retirement System of Texas.
+For the current year, the net adjustment for both benefit costs increased by \$2.1 million when compared to the prior year.
+Additional cost for all other benefits prior to the adjustment was \$347 thousand due to the increase in salary expenditures. - Total other expenses decreased by \$7.4 million.
+The CARES and HEERF grants provided \$5.9 million in additional funding during the previous year to purchase equipment and supplies to enhance instructional support which was no longer available.
+In addition, \$1.6 million was provided in the prior year from the unrestricted plant fund to cover similar expenditure needs.

-For the fiscal year, operating expenses increased by \$1.6 million.
+For the fiscal year, operating expenses increased by \$15.9 million.
 Items having the largest impact on this increase were: